 endorsing

-a) Resolution 30 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC);
+a) Resolution 30 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC);

-b) Resolution 139 (Rev. Guadalajara, 2010) of this conference;
+b) Resolution 139 (Rev. Busan, 2014) of this conference;

-c) the relevant results of the 2010 session of the ITU Council, including Resolution 1282 (Rev. 2008);
+c) the relevant results of the 2014 session of the ITU Council, including Resolutions 1282 (Rev. 2008) and 1332 (Rev. 2012);

-d) programmes, activities and regional activities established by WTDC-10 with the objective of bridging the digital divide;
+d) programmes, activities and regional activities established by WTDC-14 with the objective of bridging the digital divide;

-e) the relevant work already undertaken and/or to be carried out by ITU in implementing the WSIS outcomes, under the aegis of WG-WSIS;
+e) the relevant work already undertaken and/or to be carried out by ITU to complete implementation of the WSIS outcomes, the outcomes of the WSIS+10 High-Level Event to review implementation of WSIS outcomes and the outcomes of the UNGA overall review of implementation of the WSIS outcomes in 2015, under the aegis of WG-WSIS;

-f) Resolution 75 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly (WTSA), on ITU-T's contribution in implementing the outcomes of WSIS, and the establishment of a Dedicated Group on international Internet-related public policy issues as an integral part of WG-WSIS,
+f) Resolution 75 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on ITU-T's contribution in implementing the outcomes of WSIS, and the establishment of a Dedicated Group on international Internet-related public policy issues as an integral part of WG-WSIS,

 bearing in mind